 I think it’s time I shared another garden makeover at Gingham Gardens.
 When we moved into our current home at the end of summer 2016, the list of garden projects was endless, and it still is, but lots of the projects have been checked off.
-Read about my first garden makeover here.
+Read about my first garden makeover here and an Easy Garden Makeover here.
 In reality, I started this project the day we moved in.
-There were movers and boxes all over the inside and I just couldn’t deal with that.
+There were movers and boxes all over the inside of the house and I just couldn’t deal.
 Plus, it was a lovely day and I really needed to stay out of the way.
-Good excuse, right?
+Good excuses, right?

 This area runs along our driveway, so it is very visible from the street.
 I hated it from the moment I saw it on the realty listing photos and I hated it even more when I saw it in person, but I knew I could make it beautiful.
 One of my gardening pet peeves is seeing hosta planted in full sun.
 The poor shady plants just get burnt up by the time July rolls around, even in zone 4.
 For some reason lots of people think it’s okay, but I won’t go off too much on how crazy it makes me, because I don’t want to alienate my readers.
 This is the picture from the real estate listing.

 This is what the bed looked like before I started.
 Well really I worked a little and then decided to take some before pictures.
 See the moving trucks… and you thought I was joking.

 I dug out hosta, ditch lilies, crocosmia and tons of weeds.
 This picture also shows lots of other overgrown plants and shrubs that are gone now.
 Way over to the right, you can see a portion of the weeds in the foundation bed in front of the house.